Abhishek3670/flowtrainer/INFRASTRUSTURE_FOUNDATION.md

 ## Summary

-Phase 1 laid a strong foundation for rapid, efficient workflow automation by combining:
+Laid a strong foundation for rapid, efficient workflow automation by combining:

 - Scalable database setup with MongoDB connection pooling and indexing
 - High-speed data retrieval with Redis caching